 - Which keywords are sending traffic to your site

 - Which pages are ranking in Google searches

 - Click-through rate

 And that’s it!

 We hope you liked our article on how to track keywords in Google Analytics.
-You can also go through our post on 5 ways to skyrocket your SEO rankings with Google Analytics.
+We think you might also like to read How to Track Link Clicks in Google Analytics and WordPress.